ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   Present the smallest and most resource efficient LM that can generate coherent text
 -   The extent of language models needing to be large to generate coherent text

+-   Finetune lms for a variety of tasks
+    -   publish with transformers-cli

 ## Roadmap

 -   get initial experiments done on distilgpt2